abizer/ocfweb/ocfweb/docs/docs/membership/eligibility.md

 Each individual and each group is entitled to one account.
 Requests for additional accounts must demonstrate a unique need for having additional accounts and be approved by an OCF General Manager, Site Manager, Deputy General Manager or Deputy Site Manager in writing.
+Requests for accounts by entities not matching any of the aforementioned criteria may be granted at the discretion of an OCF Site Manager or the Board of Directors.